 "The cinema was made for horror movies.
 No other kind of film offers that same mysterious anticipation as you head into a dark auditorium.
 No other makes such powerful use of sound and image.
 The cinema is where we come to share a collective dream and horror films are the most dreamlike of all, perhaps because they engage with our nightmares."
 And so Mark Gatiss opens his three-part series, A History of Horror.
 "One of the great virtues of this series is that it is thoroughly subjective.
 Gatiss does not feel any particular obligation to give us an A to Z of horror, but instead lingers lovingly over his own favourites," taking the viewer with him from the Golden Age of Hollywood horror through the American horror movies of the 1960s and 1970s. [more inside]

+Portuguese carpenter Carlos Alberto is a wizard with wood.
 His modified Vespa Daniela is a thing of beauty, and the Mota is pretty damned cool as well.
 Would love to see him panel a Rolls Royce or a Bentley.